by Dr. Lawrence Wilson

 Chicken thigh (skinless and boneless) – 5-8 minutes.

-Whole chicken leg – 10 minutes, or 5-8 minutes if you place a few deep cuts in the chicken leg.
+Whole chicken leg – 8 minutes, or about 5 minutes if you place a few deep cuts in the chicken leg.
+I cook chicken in the same pot with the vegetables.

 Turkey – cooking takes a little more time than chicken because legs and thighs are larger.
 The exact time will depend also on whether you cut it up before cooking.